jyli7/readertron/README.md

 		i.
 Read and unread.
 			A. Marking as read as you read.
 			B. Marking as unread.
-----> FOCUS ON THESE FIRST:
-		ii.
-Keyboard shortcuts.
-		iii.
-Scrolling.
-			A. Snap to top of view on click.
-			B. Infinite scroll pulls in new posts.
+			C. Infinite scroll pulls in new posts.
 	c.
 AJAX-ify the pane.
 	d. where that big SUBSCRIBE button was, put a COMPOSE POST button

-- date should be "n minutes ago" if super recent

 - feed folders